luanvothanh12/Repcode/README.md

 ### Installation

-1. Clone the repository to some folder on your desktop
+1. Fork the repo, then clone your fork to some folder on your desktop

 2. Install dependencies:
 ```bash